open-source-labs/Reactime/src/README.md

 6. Navigate through the fiber tree in the console until you find the tree node for demo-app/src/client/Components/IncrementWithMoreHooks.jsx to see hook data.

 Any changes to console.logs in Reactime can be seen by refreshing the browser the app is running in.

+## Replace Functionality for Outdated Packages
+Packages emotion/core and material-ui/core haven't been updated to use React 18.
+This is the reason npm install --force is necessary when installing the dependencies of Reactime.
+Replacing the functionality these packages perform and removing them from Reactime would ensure compatibility moving forward.

+React Developer Tools has deprecated \_\_REACT\_DEVTOOLS\_GLOBAL\_HOOK\_\_, which Reactime uses to extract a running application's fiber tree.
+At the time of the release of Reactime 19 (May 2023), this tool still works reliably to deliver said fiber tree.
+This will likely be the case until the React version (React version 18.2 at time of writing) undergoes updates that diverge beyond compatibility with \_\_REACT\_DEVTOOLS\_GLOBAL\_HOOK\_\_.
+At this time, Reactime will need to change how it extracts an application's fiber tree.

+Changing how Reactime extracts the fiber tree before said React version update may yeild diminishing result, as whatever method will also need to be updated to match React's breaking updates.

 ## Redux